wpwham/currency-switcher-woocommerce/readme.txt

 9. Currency Switcher for WooCommerce - Languages.
 10. Currency Switcher for WooCommerce - Shortcodes - Product Price Table.

+== Frequently Asked Questions ==
+= Issues regarding Paypal =

+* If you are experiencing some sort of issue regarding paypal, like incorrect currency code displayed in notification emails or anything else, please try to disable the default paypal component bundled with WooCommerce and use [this plugin instead](https://wordpress.org/plugins/paypal-for-woocommerce/)

 == Changelog ==

+= 2.8.71 - 19/07/2018 =
+* Add notification on plugin's description about possible paypal issues
+* Add karzin as contributor

 = 2.8.7 - 13/07/2018 =
 * Dev - Admin settings descriptions updated.